picoCTF 2022 - Solfire - Part I

 0x6230b800

-, ensure that we were given at least 4 bytes of instruction data0
+, ensure that we were given at least 4 bytes of instruction data - Treat the first 4 bytes of instruction data as an integer and do the following:

 Basically, account[0]